 11 And that EVERY TONGUE SHOULD CONFESS THAT JESUS CHRIST IS LORD, to the glory of God the Father.
 (Philippians 2)

-Not by some forced cooperation as we see some nations doing with their populace, but because our soul, which knows its source, WILL bow and obey no matter what the “rational” mind thinks.
-That’s right; the so-called “rational” mind of God-haters and atheists will watch as their bodies “bow the knee” and hear their tongues “confess” the Lordship of Jesus Christ.
+Not by a forced cooperation as we see some nations doing with their populace, but because our soul which knows its source will gladly bow and obey no matter what the “rational” mind thinks.
+That’s right; the so-called “rational” mind of God-haters, atheists, and the like will watch as their own bodies “bow the knee” and their own tongues “confess” the Lordship of Jesus Christ.

-Scientists exclaim: “California is long overdue a big earthquake…it could happen at any time,” yet they prove ignorant of what truly is overdue and rightly could “come at any time”—God.
+God has tolerated disobedience until now (soon to be), and spiritual historians will record that He extended His long-suffering as long as possible—at the expense of the righteous.
+Scientists exclaim: “California is long overdue for a big earthquake…it could happen at any time,” yet what truly is overdue is an intervention by God which could “come at any time.”

 The world wants to know “how” God will come, and Christians believe they have it figured out based on the above verse, and others like it.
 They say, “It’s simple, the prophesied New Jerusalem will descend on earth, and Jesus will reign.”
 While conceptually, according to prophecy, that’s true in a nutshell, God is more connected with things than we know.

 What will all the doubters, backsliders, and hypocrites be doing when this New Jerusalem comes?
 Repenting, of course.
 How much will day-to-day operations of life as we now know it to be affected?
-Prophecy gives us the high points, but the everyday finer points are left for us to ponder, and to be ready for (a potential rapture is not an excuse not to ponder it).
+Prophecy gives us the high points, but it leaves the everyday finer points for us to ponder, and to be ready for (a potential rapture is not an excuse not to ponder it).

 Life will continue clear through the Millennium of Peace (i.e., 1000 years), and we must prepare for an uninterrupted flow of life that will enter a transitory period until everyone is functioning with the glory and will of God.